 You really have no idea just how much music lessons will enhance your life and well-being.
 Don’t assume that it is just a “leisure activity” or underestimate its importance.
 Although piano lessons can be relaxing, fun, and challenging in a good way, the benefits you will reap go well beyond learning that song you always wanted to play.

-I really think that music is wonderful world and it’s one that I love exploring with my students.
+I love exploring music with my students.
 My goal as a piano teacher is to help my students experience the same joy and satisfaction I've experienced through a lifetime of playing the piano.